Search The Blog

 Media Relations Coordinator

 Health news feedAirlines Help Traumatized Family Members After Major DisastersAirlines Aid Traumatized Family Members After Major Disasters30 Days to a Better You: Jenna gives her workout a makeoverObamacare Supporters Beat the Bushes for Final Sign-UpsThis Woman Hasn't Washed Her Face with Soap in a YearThe Woman Who Hasn't Washed Her Face with Soap in a Year

 Beware of 'button' batteries, other choking hazards for children

 Poison Control Center hotline:1-800-222-1222

-At a time of year when many children will be playing with new toys or holiday decorations around the house, the Washington State Department of Health issued a warning this week about the choking hazard posed by tiny “button” batteries.
+At a time of year when many children will be playing with new toys or holiday decorations around the house, emergency department physicians warn about the choking hazard posed by tiny “button” batteries.